Tuesday, August 19, 2025

 Take the story of Moses striking the rock.
 I was genuinely pissed off about that one.
 Moses spends his life hauling this stubborn bunch of people through the desert, makes one mistake, and boom – no Promised Land for you.
 I said something like, “That’s messed up,” and the AI came back with Rashi, Ibn Ezra, midrashim, Jonathan Sacks, Zornberg, Kushner – basically a crowd of people nodding along, saying, “Yeah, we’ve been annoyed about this for a long time, too.”
 That’s what I love: my discomfort doesn’t get corrected or patted on the head.
 It gets met with context, arguments, and a pile of other people’s wrestling matches with the same damn story.

 The truth is, I think AI is going to be a disaster for humanity.
 Capitalism too, for that matter.
 I don’t trust either of them to make the world better – quite the opposite.
-It’s wildly productive for what I need right now: finishing the pile of end-of-life writing I want to leave behind.
+But it’s wildly productive for what I need right now: finishing the pile of end-of-life writing I want to leave behind.
 So yes – I think AI and capitalism will both help wreck the world.
 But Cassandra still had to live in Troy, and I still have things to write.

 ———